 Tax Information for Students

 - If you are considered a US Person (including resident for tax purposes), fellowship stipend funding will be considered self-reported, and you are responsible for accurately reporting this income on your tax return.
 You can confirm how much you received from the University in a given tax year by checking your pay slips through Workday.
 You will not receive a tax document for this funding.
+You may also have a federal and/or state Estimated Tax Obligation.

 2. I didn’t receive a copy of my W-2 or 1042-S. Can I request another copy be issued?